Montgomery County Slip & Fall Accident Attorneys

 Causation

 The next step is proving that the defendant’s breach of duty caused your injuries.
 For example, in many premises liability cases, defendants and their counsel try to push the “pre-existing injury” defense.
-To prove causation, you may give testimony on your account of the incident and present medical records that show the extent and nature of your injuries.
+To prove causation, you may give testimony on your account of the incident and present medical testimony and records that show the extent and nature of your injuries.

 Damages